 The Lydian Chromatic Concept of Tonal Organization for Improvisation by George Russell.

-The idea that Coltrane musically traveled in a rocketship between tonal destinations is Russell's idea.
+The visual within this e-book that Coltrane musically traveled in a rocketship between tonal destinations is Russell's idea.
 He used it to compare the various styles of improvising Americana jazz artists with how they might navigate a trip down the Mississippi River.
 Paddlewheeler, boat, speed boat, rocket ship, you get the idea.
-And how mode of transportation encouraged artistry in stopping at various ports along the way, which become key centers in songs.
+And how each artist's mode of transportation encouraged their mapping and artistry of various ports along the way :)

 Techniques In Fourths by Ramon Ricker.